Fire on Hawaii's Maui island forces people to jump into water to flee flames

 In the Kula area of Maui, at least two homes were destroyed in a fire that engulfed about 1,100 acres, Maui Mayor Richard Bissen said.
 About 80 people were evacuated from 40 homes, he said.

-Upcountry Maui resident Caroline Lebrec was among those forced to evacuate and told CBS Honolulu affiliate KGMB-TV she could see flames advancing as she headed to an emergency shelter.
+Upcountry Maui resident Caroline Lebrec was among those forced to evacuate and told KGMB-TV she could see flames advancing as she headed to an emergency shelter.
 "There were branches falling down on us, small ones but enough that I sped up," she said.

-The wind forced five Maui public schools to close and officials said they'd stay shut Wednesday, the station reported.
+All of Maui's public schools except for one were closed Wednesday, the state Education Department announced.

-The Red Cross was opening shelters on Maui and the Hawaii Island.
+The Red Cross was opening shelters on Maui and the Big Island.

 "We're trying to protect homes in the community," Big Island Mayor Mitch Roth said of evacuating about 400 homes in four communities in the northern part of the island.
 As of Tuesday, the roof of one house caught on fire, he said.